hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 Check out our HashiCorp Webinar: https://www.youtube.com/watch?v=NxL2-XuZ3kc

-You will need a Postgres instance for this application.
-See the [Postgres script](scripts/postgres.sql) for the sample table.

-The [vault script](scripts/vault.sh) has a sample config for your Vault.
+## Overview

 You can run the sample as standalone Java application.

+1. Run the [Postgres script](scripts/postgres.sql) at your Postgres instance.
+2. Run the [vault script](scripts/vault.sh) at your Vault instance.
+3. Update the [bootstrap](bootstrap.yaml) file for your enviornment.

+## Other platforms

-See the [bootstrap](bootstrap.yaml) for a sample config.
-Alternatively the [Nomad](nomad) and [Kubernetes](kubernetes) folders provide sample container platform deployments.
+The [Nomad](nomad) and [Kubernetes](kubernetes) folders provide sample container platform deployments.
 Any additional config for those platforms is located in the folder.

 ## API USE